jetdeploy/.github/profile/README.md

 ## JetDeploy Official Github ✈️

-🙋‍♀️ Jetdeploy is a *very* cool way to deploy your own webapp with easy-peasy steps!
+🙋‍♀️ JetDeploy is a *very* cool way to deploy your own webapp with easy-peasy steps!

 👩‍💻 Useful resources - join us on https://jetdeploy.com